Skip to main content

 Admin can share

 Understanding how connections work helps you build secure, collaborative workflows.
-Use assistant-based sharing for OAuth connections, and direct sharing for API keys and service accounts when appropriate.
+Use agent-based sharing for OAuth connections, and direct sharing for API keys and service accounts when appropriate.